-On arriving at school for their first day, our Year 7 students are assembled in form groups in our Key Stage 3 yard.
+On arriving at school for their first day, our Year 7 students are assembled in form groups in our Year 7 yard.
 Here they are met by their form tutor and Head of House.
 For the first two lessons of their first day, Year 7 are the only year group in school, with the remainder starting after break.
 They will remain in form classes for lessons 1-3 and be issued with equipment and timetables.
 This provides students with the opportunity to make friends within their form class, become acquainted with their form teacher and recognise what is expected of them at St. Joseph’s.

 In order to aid movement around the school, each teaching group is assigned two peer mentors.
 These are pupils from Year 8 who will help each class to get to their next room.
 These mentors will help the class for the remainder of the week.

 There are several support systems in school in addition to our excellent house system (see below).

 Pupils are also able to take instrumental lessons at a subsidised price.
 Furthermore, each Year 7 form class nominates two representatives to be part of the school council.
 This promotes pupil voice within the school which we believe is of key importance to our school community.